bhikkhu-manual/bhikkhu-manual/manuscript/markdown/chants/morning-chanting.md

 Sātthaṃ sabyañjanaṃ kevala-paripuṇṇaṃ parisuddhaṃ brahma-cariyaṃ pakāsesi\
 Tam-ahaṃ bhagavantaṃ abhipūjayāmi tam-ahaṃ bhagavantaṃ sirasā namāmi

+## Homage to the Buddha (English)

+> [Now let us chant in praise of the Buddha.]

+The Tathāgata is the Pure One, the Perfectly Enlightened One.\
+He is impeccable in conduct and understanding,\
+The Accomplished One,\
+The Knower of the Worlds.\
+He trains perfectly those who wish to be trained.\
+He is Teacher of gods and humans.\
+He is awake and holy.\
+In this world with its gods, demons, and kind spirits,\
+Its seekers and sages, celestial and human beings, he has by deep insight revealed the Truth.\
+He has pointed out the Dhamma: beautiful in the beginning, beautiful in the middle, beautiful in the end.\
+He has explained the Spiritual Life of complete purity in its essence and conventions.\
+I chant my praise to the Blessed One, I bow my head to the Blessed One.

 ## Homage to the Dhamma

 > [Handa mayaṃ dhammābhitthutiṃ karomase]